 And it is super filling.

 Try your local health food store, or online.
-Amazon has a nice price and Nutiva is quite good.
+Amazon has a nice price — Nutiva is quite good.

 So here is another great way to get good nutrition into you and your family, without taking a lot of work.

-(Note: This mixture gets pretty thick.
-My Vitamix handled it easily and am sure my totally wonderful professional food processor (I heard they are discontinuing it, or I’d recommend it to you ) would work great.
-Just be careful not to overheat your machines !)
+This pudding gets pretty thick.
+My Vitamix handled it easily and I am sure my totally wonderful professional food processor – I heard they are discontinuing it, or I'd recommend it to you 🙁 – would work great.
+Just be careful not to overheat your machine. :-)!

 It is really important to choose a good quality stevia so that you avoid the bitter aftertaste as much as possible.
 I like NuNaturals currently, but plan to try SweetLeaf soon – their SweetLeaf liquid stevia flavors are great!

-**** Xylitol, while not a real food, is one of the only alternatives appropriate for those with conditions like diabetes or candida.
+Xylitol, while not technically a real food, is one of the only alternatives appropriate for those with conditions like diabetes or candida.
+Any healthy sweetener can be substituted for it, though.
 Stevia alone can work and is a great option, but typically stevia alone leaves an “icky” taste.
-Mixing a variety of alternative sweeteners together gives a cleaner (i.e. yummier ) taste.
-(Make sure you get a xylitol that is not made in China – like Now Foods Xylitol.
+Mixing a variety of alternative sweeteners together gives a cleaner – i.e. yummier 🙂 – taste.
+If you choose to use xylitol, you might wish to purchase a xylitol that is not made in China.Other alternatives would be coconut sugar or Lakanto, or maple syrup or honey.Monk fruit is another popular low glycemic sweetener that is considered to be a whole food.

 You can have your sweets and your keep your health too!